alecthomas/gozmq/README.md

 ## Installing

-GoZMQ currently supports ZMQ 2.1.x, 2.2.x and *basic* support for 3.x.
+GoZMQ currently supports ZMQ 2.1.x, 2.2.x, 3.x and 4.x.
 Following are instructions on how to compile against these versions.

-Install gozmq with:
+For ZeroMQ 2.2.x install with:

     go get github.com/alecthomas/gozmq

-This implementation works currently against:: ZeroMQ 2.2.x

-### ZeroMQ 2.1.x

-If you're using ZeroMQ 2.1.x, install with:
+For 2.1.x install with:

     go get -tags zmq_2_1 github.com/alecthomas/gozmq

-### ZeroMQ 3.x

-There is *basic* support for ZeroMQ 3.x.
-Install with:
+For 3.x install with:

     go get -tags zmq_3_x github.com/alecthomas/gozmq

+For 4.x install with:

+    go get -tags zmq_4_x github.com/alecthomas/gozmq

 ### Troubleshooting